eliasmurcray/react-template/README.md

 You can delete a component by using the `npm run delete-component [componentName]` command.
 This will delete the old generated code.

+## Hot-reload Server

+In case you do not have a live server extension (perhaps you are developing with Vim), you can host a dev server locally with `npm run serve`.
+This opens a port on 5001.

 ## Production

 You can create a production output using `npm run build`.
 This will compress the files and make them ready for production!